minukumari/social-media/README.md

 # Social Media
 It is Social Outer Space Fan Community site.
+Here you can communicate with your group member to exchange your idea or news.

 ## Some key Fetures
 1. Groups(similar to subreddits).